 Prevention Institute provides ongoing guidance, strategy development, and policy analysis for the Convergence Partnership.
 The Convergence Partnership is a national collaborative of funders in the United States whose goal of policy and environmental change will help reinvent communities.
 The Partnership aims to strengthen and accelerate multi-field, equity-focused efforts among practitioners, policymakers, funders, and advocates to create environments that support healthy people living in healthy places.
-The steering committee includes The California Endowment, Kaiser Permanente, Nemours Foundation, The Robert Wood Johnson Foundation, the W.K.
-Kellogg Foundation, and The Kresge Foundation.
-The Centers for Disease Control and Prevention serves as a critical technical advisor.
+The steering committee includes representatives from Ascension Health, The California Endowment, Kaiser Permanente, Kresge Foundation, Nemours Foundation, the Robert Wood Johnson Foundation, the Rockefeller Foundation, and the W.K.
+Kellogg Foundation, and The Centers for Disease Control and Prevention serve as a critical technical advisor on the committee.
 PolicyLink, a national research and action Institute devoted to advancing economic and social equity, acts as program directors for the partnership.

 To catalyze environmental change efforts around the country, the Partnership has commissioned comprehensive and cross-cutting reviews of policy, strategy, and program recommendations.
 A sampling of resources and ongoing efforts supported by the Convergence Partnership are featured here.
 For more information, please visit: www.convergencepartnership.org.